Administering RabbitMQ Users and Permissions: A Command-Line Guide

 4. Listing User Permissions

-To verify the permissions granted to a specific user on a vhost:
+To verify permissions granted on a vhost:

-rabbitmqctl list_permissions -p /prod_vhost app_prod
+rabbitmqctl list_permissions -p /prod_vhost

 Best Practices for User Administration